 Affiliate links may be included for your convenience.
 View our privacy and affiliates policy for details.

-You may have noticed in my post about the DIY Dragon Eggs that the dragon had a box for the eggs to go in.
+When I made my DIY Dragon Eggs, the dragon had a box for the eggs to go in.
 This was a last-minute addition to the plan (which was all pretty last minute, since I started working on it the Friday before Easter) because we happened to have the perfect box for such a thing.

 But this kind of a box would be great for storing all sorts of things.
 Line the inside with acid-free paper and you’ve got a great place for trip memorabilia, or keep kid-related keepsakes in one.
 Or whatever else you want.

 You can of course use paper other than old maps, too, but doesn’t this look cool?
-Read on to learn how to decoupage a box; it’s really easy!
+Read on to learn how to use old maps to decoupage a box; it’s really easy!

 - a box; mine is wooden with a hinged top and housed a gift I gave husband for Christmas; this one is similar, or this one has a slide top, which is pretty cool, too

 - maps (mine are from an old atlas)